Last Updated on January 11, 2023

 As Selene argues ‘Fifi Abdo is often criticized for her limited repertoire of movements, but she makes the most of them’ (Selene, no date, para.
 7).

-In 5.6.4, I will analyse Fifi Abdou’s choices using theories from my conceptual framework and I will compare her to the other most relevant dancers from this timeframe.
+In 5.6.4, I will analyze Fifi Abdou’s choices using theories from my conceptual framework and I will compare her to the other most relevant dancers from this timeframe.

 Videos Samples Used and Analysis of Fifi Abdou